F. W. Winterbotham: The Coventry Controversy

-The book assets that during The Blitz of 1940–1941, Coventry was severely bombed by the Luftwaffe on the night of 14–15 November.
+During The Blitz of 1940–1941, Coventry was severely bombed by the Luftwaffe on the night of 14–15 November.
 There was heavy damage and numerous civilian casualties.
 Winterbotham asserted that Enigma decrypts had provided clear advance warning of the raid but that Churchill personally decided not to take any special countermeasures that might alert the Germans that the British were reading Enigma.
 William Stevenson conformed this in a book about Sir William Stephenson which Stephenson had read and authenticated.
 Reginald Victor Jones said that "to my knowledge this is not what happened" while, Peter Calvocoressi wrote that "Ultra never mentioned Coventry...
 Churchill, so far from pondering whether to save Coventry or safeguard Ultra, was under the impression that the raid was to be on London."
 Ralph Bennett, however, asserted that Ultra had revealed that somewhere in the Midlands was going to be bombed but that by the time Churchill realised it was Coventry, it was too late for him to be realistically capable of doing anything even if the matter were discussed.
-Sir Francis Harry Hinsley, on the other hand, wrote that the Ultra codebreakers knew that the town to be bombed owuld be either Coventry or Birmingham.
+Sir Francis Harry Hinsley, on the other hand, wrote that the Ultra codebreakers knew that the town to be bombed would be either Coventry or Birmingham.

 Winterbotham concluded that the war's outcome "was, in fact, a very narrow shave, and the reader may like to ponder [...] whether or not we might have won had we not had Ultra".